nreker/csf-gtfs-release/README.md

 # csf-gtfs-release
-clearinghouse for GTFS archive representing Cross Sound Ferry This should be compatible with the predominant Google Maps integration that would allow navigation and promote use of the New London - Orient Point connection for travel.
+Clearinghouse for General Transit Feed Specification (GTFS) .zip archive representing Cross Sound Ferry schedules This should be compatible with Google Maps to allow automobile navigation and promote use of the New London - Orient Point ferry